 'A potently beguiling account of these oceanic wayfinders'

-CHRIS MOORE, NZ LISTENER
+CHRIS MOORE, NEW ZEALAND LISTENER

 PUBLISHED: June 2021 ISBN: 9780995131804

 Limpbound, 230 x 163mm.
 256 pages. \$39.99

-Charles Nainoa Thompson were etc. our likeies, toween to the found, table lep to the rescriction already as and be said, "so meet to the found, table lep to the rescriction already too.
-The swarzed to pull Tabali on or of the sex to bring has pride and digital to our culture and to give it to our Edynam and give it to our Edynam could be considered.
-The considered is the sex of the considered in the consi would inflict and demanded a strict and executing training regime to the desirable control of the desirable control of the desirable challenge to his is "My dad came in one after one of our meetings, kind of agey, and this is verbuils:" (Nasy, you want to marigate.
-Nainosa'8 ow ho is your teacher?"
+Charles Nainoa Thompson were on our kines, brokens to be bone, and be put the resources around as and be said, "one gost posted from fair half," and that was fed fielded adreas too.
+He swarted to pull 'table on or the see to bring heat pride and diginity to our culture and to give it to our follows and give it to our children.
+Our contract was the contract of the contract would inflict and demanded a strict and exacting training regimes per persaure the crew.
+He also issould a non-regordisch challenge to his son.
+"My dad came to me after one of our meetings, kind of angry, and this is verbuins: "Okay, you want to narigate.
+Nainoas?
+So who is your teacher?"
 And that was the key question, and he already knew the answer to the question.
-Then he said, "I Mast don't come, you don't go."
-If the force of the conformation surprised Thompson, the demand its He force of the conformation surprised Thompson, the demand its force. didn't.
-He already knew that his neignation study was burely extracting the surface and that the despectately medded heigh.
-When it also this without he conditioned to approach Pailing to saik him to reach - given the matter narigation had washed his hands of the Hussianian in 1954 -- has also there was no confidence, that it was simply a matter of having to saik there was no confidence, that it was simply a matter of having to saik him.
-If they were to homour folded skills of deam, then he had no option.
-Failing was the man he needed.
-Limited by the technology of the day and the remocrosses of Failing's Limited by the technology of the day and the remoteness of Falling's whereabouts, it was several weeks before Thempson could track him down.
-Then, in the early autumn of 1978, he bearded a plane that would far fire by him to Gauran and then on to Salpane.
-The was a very short conversation when I got there, because with him everything is very closed and imple.
-You do the roof to talk it on Salpane and it was a very short conversation when I got there, because with him everything is very closed insight.
-We don't need to talk it to Salpane and it was need you were need to read to talk it on Salpane and to help us in fall.
-We don't need to talk just its and to help us in fall.
-We don't need to talk it was found to the plane and to the plane and the salpane and 63 he the budy's account "timona see and from his Central Pretice housed an easily on your budy and the contral Pretice housed and count you you gan, he wends of the great head of the pretice of mind for his pretice and the pretice of mind for his pretice of the p Few other details from the voyage remain, other than that Tümosan on and daughter settled on the unimbabetic ands to the bouth of mode day Kaitalia, and that Tümosan eventually sailed home.
-Academics are however, able to estimate that the voyage almost certail andly occurred sometime between the years 1900 and 1900.
-According to archaeologic Details of the control of the property of the Auckland War Hemocial Museum Timaki Pierr, Hira, radiocarbon dating of archaeological sites and paleovernironment 141 Fifty Years a Feminist
+Then he said, "If Man don't come, you don't go."
+If the force of the conformation surprised Thompson, the demand its didn't.
+He already know that his navigation study was barely scratching he surface and that the desperately needed help.
+When I aded him when he found the confidence to approach Pailing to ask him to teach-given he master anxiety met had washed his hands of the Howsilian in 1945-I said there was no confidence, that it was simply a matter of horsing to also him.
+If they were to honour Eddie-Alkan's dream, then he had no option.
+Plailing was the man he needed.
+Limited by the technology of the day and the remoteness of Falling's whereabouts, it was several weeks before Thempson could track him down.
+Then, in the early autumn of 1978, he bearded a plane that would far fire by him to Gauma and then on to Salpana.
+The was a very short conversation when I got there, because with him everything is very dead infinely.
+Wou does I need to Tall to 18.5 of 18.5 63 he the bushy's ancount "finomas set sail from his Central Profits the model and south you special, so the west of the figure has been provided by the profits the profits and south you set that the profits of mind for his profits and the profits of the profits of the set that the profits of the setting south to set the set that the profits of the setting south to seat a rooter that would see this vesse interactive with the profits of the setting south to seat a rooter that would see this vesse interactive shall be the setting south to seat a rooter that would see this vesse interactive shall be the setting south to seat a set to set the setting south to set the se Few other details from the wysage remain, other than that Tümons son and daughter settled on the uninhabited lands to the outs of mode days Kaielia, and that Tümonan eventually sailed home.
+Academics are thousever, also to estimate that the wayge almost certainly occurred sometime between the years 1900 and 1900.
+According to archaeologic DE Louise Furey of the Anackland War Memorial Museum Tümaki Paeri Hira, radiocarbon dating of archaeological sites and paleocerwironment.
+141 Fifty Years a Feminist